Fire and rescue services

 Police support may be limited.

+Protests and demonstrations can occur anywhere.
 Civil unrest, public protests and events that draw large groups of people can turn violent.
+Demonstrations can lead to traffic disruptions and delays.
+Authorities can restrict movements without notice.

 Hotspots for civil unrest include: